Summer Program FAQs

 Bedding: Each cabin contains twin-sized bunk beds with thin mattresses.
 We recommend your child bring a fitted twin-sized sheet, top sheet, and sleeping bag to Camp (rated at 20 degrees or below), as well as a pillow and pillow case.
 Some campers choose to bring a heavy blanket to use in the cabin and save their sleeping bag for the overnight trip (for sessions that are two or more weeks).

 Luggage: We recommend you pack two mid-sized duffel bags, one that contains the camper’s clothing items and one that contains bedding, towels, etc. to make the unpacking process easier.
 Space inside the cabins is tight, and we do not recommend hard-sided trunks.
-Each camper has two small shelves in cabin cubby storage systems, as well as space underneath the twin-sized bunk beds (roughly 16” x 75”, shared by two children).
+Each camper has two small shelves in a shared cabin cubby, as well as space underneath the twin-sized bunk beds (roughly 16” x 75”, shared by two children).

 📬 Mail